marty-wickham/First-milestone-project/README.md

-Alt-H1 First Milestone Project / Astirian-Rae Games
+# First Milestone Project / Astirian-Rae Games
-___
+____

-Asirian-Rae Games is a small mobile-games company set up by my brother.
-They make mobile games using C# and Unity.
+Asirian-Rae Games is a small mobile-games company set up by my brother, Daragh Wickham.
+They make 2D platform mobile games using C# and Unity.
+This is the link to the deployed webapge: [Astirian-Rae Games](https://martycistudent.github.io/First-milestone-project/)

 ## UX Design: